addiscent/iplog-to-sql-table/README.md

     Ten fields are inserted into the SQL db table:

-    The first is "IPid", which is the record index.
-It is always 0 so the query appends records, instead of inserting them at the specific table record index given by IPid.
+    The first is "IPLid", which is the record index.
+It is always 0 so the query appends records, instead of inserting them at the specific table record index given by IPLid.

     The next seven fields are those enumerated above, parsed from the IP log file.